BAföG for Students

 Age:

-If you have already reached the age of 45 at the beginning of your programme, in principle, you will not be eligible for BAföG.
-There are exceptions, however - if:
+If you have already reached the age of 45 at the beginning of your university programme, in principle, you will not be eligible for BAföG.
+This age limit also applies to BAföG for trainees and pupils.
+However, there are exceptions– if:

-- you were unable to start or complete your studies, for instance, because of the situation in your home country, or
+• you were unable to start or complete your studies, for instance, because of the situation in your country of origin, or

 you can apply for BAföG despite being over 45 years of age.
 Learn more at bafög.de and in the "BAföG-Ratgeber" provided by INTEZ e.
 V.